sleemanj/optiboot/dists/README.md

 For **expert** users only some additional menus are provided to override fuses and options which normally would be set to defaults or by the previous menus.
 Note that if you use the Overrides menus there is **no sanity checking**, for example there is nothing to stop you choosing "Internal Oscillator 8 MHz" and then picking 16MHz from the Override Frequency, your timing would be all wonked up, but that's your perogative if that's what you chose!

-Note also that choosing from the Overrides menu may not result in a burnable bootloader, not all bootloader combinations are produced, the fuses will still be set though (the error about no bootloader file will happen after the fuses are burnt) so you can upload with your ISP Programmer if necessary.

 #### Override Clock Source

 This gives you finer control over what clock source to use for the chip's main clock.
 The most common reason to pick something from this menu would be if you are using a TCXO.
 As with *Processor Speed* if you choose a Crystal/Resonator or External Clock option be sure you actually have one or you'll be stuck.